Shareable Resources on Autism Spectrum Disorder

 Download and share these informational graphics to help raise awareness of ASD.
 You can share the text and image directly to your Facebook News Feed or Story by clicking on the button to the right of the graphic.
 NIMH encourages you to use the hashtag #ShareNIMH in your social media posts to connect with people and organizations with similar goals.
 For more ideas on how to use these education and awareness resources, visit our help page.

-In recognition of #MentalHealthMonth, use these resources to help raise awareness about autism spectrum disorder.
+Help raise awareness about autism spectrum disorder by sharing informational materials based on the latest research.
 Share science.
 Share hope. https://go.usa.gov/xvWBJ #shareNIMH

 Autism spectrum disorder (ASD) occurs in all ethnic, racial, and economic groups.
 Throughout the month of April, learn more about ASD: https://go.usa.gov/xdQUV #shareNIMH